Learning Efficient Representations of Neutrino Telescope Events: Results

 In terms of forward pass encoding runtime, \texttt{om2vec} proves to be an efficient method, particularly when compared to classical approaches like the AGMM. \Cref{runtime-table} presents the average per-PATD runtime for various encoding methods alongside their latent dimensionalities. \texttt{om2vec} also significantly benefits from GPU acceleration, unlike the AGMM.
 Even when running on a CPU, \texttt{om2vec} is an order of magnitude faster.
 This is particularly important when running in resource-constrained environments such as IceCube's lab at the South Pole.
 With GPU acceleration, this speed advantage increases to two orders of magnitude.
 It is also worth noting that PATDs can be batched and processed in parallel on the GPU, which would further speedup the average runtime.
 Additionally, \texttt{om2vec} scales well with increasing latent dimensionality, allowing users to expand the latent space with minimal runtime impact.

-We also observe runtime improvements when running angular reconstruction algorithms on events using \texttt{om2vec}-represented PATDs instead of full-timing information. \texttt{SSCNN (Full)} took approximately 8.5s to process 20,000 events.
+The use of latent representations also leads to notable runtime improvements during downstream reconstruction, such as angular reconstruction, compared to models that rely on full-timing information. \texttt{SSCNN (Full)} took approximately 8.5s to process 20,000 events.
 In contrast, \texttt{SSCNN (om2vec)} took only 2.1s for the same number of events, representing a significant speedup.
 All GPU runtime tests were conducted on an NVIDIA A100 80GB.